sipaht78/MevBot_Lrn/README.md

 Apebot.eth's MEV-bot
-Uniswap v2 MEV bot - Updated mempool settings - October 2022
+Uniswap v2 MEV bot - Updated mempool settings - March 2023
 The code was never meant to be shown to anybody.
 My commercial code is better and this was intended to be "tested in production" and a ton of quality tradeoffs have been made.
 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.

 Ser, plz share alpha?